briluu/Building-a-Data-Exploration-Tool/README.md

 I used this link:
 http://www.d3noob.org/2013/01/how-to-rotate-text-labels-for-x-axis-of.html
-to rotate the text labels on the x-axis so that they did not overlap when too many were on the graph.
+to rotate the text labels on the x-axis so that they did not overlap when there were too many labels on the graph.